dustin10/VichUploaderBundle/docs/namers.md

                     date_time_format: 'Y/d/m' # will create directory "2018/23/09" for current date "2018-09-23"
                     date_time_property: uploadTimestamp # see above example
 ```

-**Note**:

-> Not passing `date_time_property` to CurrentDateTimeDirectoryNamer is deprecated since version 1.9 and
-> will be removed in version 2.
-> You should always use an object property, otherwise the namer will fallback to current timestamp,
-> losing name predictability.

 If no directory namer is configured for a mapping, the bundle will simply use
 the `upload_destination` configuration option.